webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

   - Outliers.
 Cannot predict.
   - Need to be investigated to identify the root cause and take corrective action.
   - For example, performance degradation for a web app is unexpected, based on the number of users running the application.
 Further investigation might point to an unrelated process running on the system (such as a backup or data deduplication process) that is consuming resources and negatively impacting the web app.
-- Capacity Planning Performance Capacity Planning
+- Capacity Planning: _Performance Capacity Planning_
   - <https://learn.comptia.org/app/certmaster-learn-for-cloud-exam-cv0-003#read/section/performance-and-capacity-planning>
   - Ongoing **monitoring** of application performance, including user experience quality, CPU, memory, and disk usage, to ensure **optimal resource allocation**.
   - Effective capacity planning considers these licensing models and factors to ensure that resources are allocated efficiently and in line with business needs, user demands, and budget constraints